Essential Items To Pack For A Working Holiday in Australia

 Gloves A necessity in the winter months.

-Beanie to keep my head warm when its cold.
+Beanie to keep my head warm when its cold, particularly in the southern states during winter.

 Snowgear Plan on skiing or snowboarding bring your own gear or you can hire it.